 Our common stock is quoted in United States markets on the OTC BB under the symbol "HSTC.OB."
-Since the July 7, 2008 reverse split, the sale price of our common stock, thru December 31, 2009, has been reported as low as \$.07 per share.
+The sale price of our common stock has been reported as low as \$.03 per share.
 As such, the Company's common stock may be subject to provisions of Section 15(g) and Rule 15g-9 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), commonly referred to as the "penny stock rule."